jcmturner/gokrb5/v8/README.md

 ![Go version](https://img.shields.io/badge/Go-1.15-brightgreen.svg)
 ![Go version](https://img.shields.io/badge/Go-1.14-brightgreen.svg)

-gokrb5 may work with other versions of Go but they are not tested.
+gokrb5 may work with other versions of Go but they are not formally tested.
+It has been reported that gokrb5 also works with the [gollvm](https://go.googlesource.com/gollvm/) compiler but this is not formally tested.

 ## Features
 * **Pure Go** - no dependency on external libraries